 Gironella: Smaller market.
 Wednesday between 8:00 and 13:00 in the old part of town.

-Besides the above-mentioned markets with Vic as the largest (and best) market, almost every small village has its own smaller weekly market – ask your house owner for further information.
+Besides the above-mentioned markets with Vic as the largest (and best) market, almost every small village has its own smaller weekly market – contact us or ask your house owner for further information.